The final days of Doug Mastriano’s shoestring campaign: Is his ‘army’ of fans enough?

 “This is the fourth time I’ve seen Doug,” Peterson said of the Republican nominee for governor.

 Many people call him by his first name.
-They feel like they know him.
+They feel as if they know him.

 As the GOP faithful munched on chocolate chip cookies and grabbed Mastriano lawn signs, A-ha’s 1985 “Take On Me” played over the speakers.
 The overall vibe might have been described as … medium energy — the audience perhaps a tad older and grayer than at the average political rally.